-However you can also inhale the combination using a diffuser, or dilute them in a carrier oil and rub them onto your chest.
+You can inhale the combination using a diffuser, or dilute them in a carrier oil and rub them onto your chest.

 I have tried this remedy personally and it is fantastic!

-In addition to this combination, I use a doTerra blend called Breathe (a blend of laurel leaf, eucalyptus leaf, peppermint plant, melaleuca leaf, lemon peel, cardamom seed, ravintsara leaf and ravensara leaf essential oils) which I inhale if I’m outside and feel irritated.
+In addition to this combination, I use a Revive blend called Breathe Air (a blend of laurel Eucalyptus, Peppermint, Tea Tree, Lemon, Cardamom, Ravintsara, and Ravensara essential oils) which I inhale if I’m outside and feel irritated.

 Alternatively, you could dilute it and apply to the jaw line and bridge of your nose.

 One thing I had a lot as a child was itchy eyes.
 In fact I regularly got sent home from school because they had entirely closed.

 If this happens to you, try diluting a high quality lavender oil and rubbing it on your eye brows.

 Alternatively create a facial steamer by putting boiling water in a bowl.
 Add lavender oil, place a towel over your head and breathe the oil in.

 If you, like me, attract biting insects then lavender can once again come to the rescue.

 Diluted and rubbed directly on the bite it can relieve the itching and irritation quickly.